aceofwings/Cantactular/docs/documentation.rst

   make html

-This will compile documentation to html and place is place within the *_build* directory
+This will compile documentation to html and is placed within the *_build* directory

 ***************
 Deployment